xwmx/pandoc-ruby/README.markdown

 For more information on Pandoc, see the [Pandoc documentation](http://johnmacfarlane.net/pandoc/) or run `man pandoc`.

 If you'd prefer a pure-Ruby extended markdown interpreter that can output a few different formats, take a look at [Maruku](http://maruku.rubyforge.org/).
+If you want to use the full reStructuredText syntax from within Ruby, check out [RbST](http://rdoc.info/projects/autodata/rbst), a docutils wrapper.

 This gem was inspired by [Albino](http://github.com/github/albino).
 For a slightly different approach to using Pandoc with Ruby, see [Pandoku](http://github.com/dahlia/pandoku).